TimGrt/ansible-windows-workshop/docs/windows-automation/windows-project.md

 ![Survey creating](images/4-survey-created.png)

+!!! tip
+    You need to activate your survey with the slider!

+??? note "The playbook failed locally, what now?"
+    Remember that your playbook did not run successful on the command-line because of a undefined variable?
+    In the survey above we defined a *default* value for the variable, you could do this locally as well.

 ## Running Job Template

 Now that you’ve successfully created your Job Template, you are ready to launch it.
 Once you do, you will be redirected to a job screen which is refreshing in real time showing you the status of the job.